 Born 1960 in Victoria, BC

-Ian is active in the BC capital and real estate development markets as a communication and syndication professional.
-Ian is based in Vancouver and enjoys water sports and travel.
+Ian is active in the BC capital and real estate development markets.
+He is based in Vancouver and enjoys water sports and travel.

 Michael Cain :: Director of Research

 Married; father of two; educational background: pre-engineering sciences, diploma business administration (operations management); self-employed consultant and software developer; compiled research on all aspects of transport safety, photo radar, speed enforcement, speed limits, and laws; additional research on education (improving drivers), engineering (improving roads), alcohol and drug effects on accidents, economic analysis of photo radar, etc.

 Chris is a tax lawyer with a bachelor’s degree in Honours Economics and a Juris Doctor, both from the University of British Columbia.
 He has produced several educational and persuasive videos on YouTube including “FightFightHST – a Letter to Bill Vander Zalm”, and “Smart Meters are Not a Killer, Fascist Conspiracy” and “Speed Kills Your Pocketbook” which attracted over 1.5 million viewers when it was released.

 In his spare time, Chris enjoys being a below-average ice hockey goalie, a good scuba diver, and a moderately funny standup comic.

 Derek Lewers is a married father of two, who has spent over 25 years on the road as driver both professionally and personally.
 He has served his community as a volunteer firefighter for 13 years, achieving the rank of Lieutenant.
 He has been a community volunteer and enjoys working in the performing arts as a producer and in technical work.
 He is also politically active in his community and enjoys photography and research.
 Derek relishes uncovering stories behind the news as well as examining all sides of those stories.